Matt Lambros: Professional career

 Lambros signed with the Argonauts on May 27, 2009, and joined the 2009 Toronto Argonauts season training camp and participated in the pre-season games.
 He was released from the active roster and signed to the practice roster at the beginning of the regular season but was activated ahead of the first game of the season, where he made both his first catch and first touchdown against the Hamilton Tiger-Cats on July 1, 2009.
 On June 4, 2010, Lambros was released by the Argonauts.

 He was signed by the Montreal Alouettes on February 17, 2011, and released on June 18, 2011.
+However, he was re-signed by the Alouettes and dressed in one game during the 2011 season.